 Wearing the Orthotic

-Summary of What I need to Take to the Orthotics Appointment:
+What I Need to Take to the Orthotics Appointment:

 - ADP form – completed and signed